jjazzboss/JJazzLab/README.md

 Contributing does not necessarily mean coding.
 You can:

-- provide feedback: what features you like/you don't like/you'd like to see
+- submit bug reports or feature requests as GitHub issues
-- submit bug reports as GitHub issues
+- write docs, html or video tutorials
 - update the code: as a starting point you can browse the issues labelled as *good first issue*
 - develop your own rhythm generation engine: see the Developer's documentation below